Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 ### Step 5: Fix the Bug

-Fixing the bug is pretty straight forward.
+Fixing the bug is pretty straight forward

-Once the cause of the bug has been identified; **Fix the Code**.
+* **Once the cause of the bug has been identified; **Fix the Code**.

-Once completed, we need to ensure no further bugs were created by our "fixing" the previous bug.
+* **After fixing the code, we need to ensure no further bugs were created by our "fixing" the previous bug.**

-To do this, re-run the code, or create an identical snapshot and re-analyze the original "ladder".
+* **To do this, re-run the code, or create an identical snapshot and re-analyze the original "ladder".**